 Need a Structural Repair in the East Midlands?

 If you need a structural repair performing in the East Midlands and beyond, contact me straight away.
-My team and I can help bring you peace of mind, knowing that the problem will be fixed.
-Customer satisfaction is at the heart of everything we do at Beeby Construction Services and we pride ourselves on keeping you fully informed, letting you know exactly what the problem is, as well as how we will fix it for you.
+My team and I can help bring you peace of mind that we will fix the problem.
+Customer satisfaction is at the heart of everything we do at Beeby Construction Services.
+We pride ourselves on keeping you informed, letting you know what the problem is, and how we’ll fix it.

-In addition to building repairs in Ashby-de-la-Zouch, Loughborough, Burton, Tamworth, Nuneaton, Lichfield and everywhere in between, we are also garage conversion specialists, perform loft conversions, build extensions and more.
+We carry out building repairs in Ashby-de-la-Zouch, Loughborough, Burton, Tamworth, Nuneaton, Lichfield and everywhere in between.
+In addition, we are also garage conversion specialists, perform loft conversions, build extensions and more.
 Take a look at the Domestic Services page for more information.